Program Chair Marie Young-Trabbic

 Foreign Language Competency and General Education

-Individuals who have not completed their foreign language requirement prior to enrolling at SF must complete two semesters of college-level sequential foreign language study before finishing the BAS program.
+Individuals who have not completed their foreign language requirement prior to enrolling at SF must complete two semesters of college-level sequential foreign language study before finishing the B.S. in Accounting Program.
 Students may select their General Education classes from any eligible courses within SF’s approved General Education package.
-The BAS program requires 36 credit hours of General Education in order to meet graduation standards.
+The B.S. in Accounting Program requires 36 credit hours of General Education in order to meet graduation standards.

-Bachelor of Applied Science in Health Services Administration Overview of Credits Required
+Bachelor of Science in Accounting - Overview of Credits Required

 |AS degree transferred credits